US rotor-based cipher machine

 After his arrest, Walker cooperated with the authorities

-and pleaded guilty, in order to lower the sentence of his son Michael.
+and made a plea bargain in order to lower the sentence of his son Michael.

 The information passed by John Walker and his spy ring,